Graveyard of Empires - Chapter 2

 "The Minister won't allow it, not if he knows she is yours."

-And if the Minister knew who her father was, then she would be held out of spite.
-Wade and the Minister didn’t really see eye to eye on a lot of issues, and Givon Mielo was always looking for a way to diminish him.
+That was the truth.
+If she exhibited the genetic traits sought by the Ordo Mens Rea, than she would be kept because of her value.
+And if the Minister knew who her father was, then she would be kept out of spite.
+Argus Wade and the Minister didn't really see eye to eye on a lot of things.

-“One problem at a time,” Wade decided.
-“I still have a few hours before my ship is loaded and we can leave the planet.
-I’ll think of something.”
+"One problem at a time," Wade decided.
+"I still have a few hours before we have to go.
+I'll think of something."

 "What about Darius?"